billlee77/DEMPgen/README.md

 Arg 8 - Hadron -> OPTIONAL - This only matters if you select K+ as the particle, in this case, choose from Lambda or Sigma0 here.
 If your choice is invalid (or you don't specify arg9), the default is Lambda

 The script automatically generates a random seed itself using the /dev/urandom function

+### json_examples - SJDK 09/02/22

+There were several .json files clogging up the main directory, many of these were very outdated.
+As such, I've moved them all to a subfolder, json_examples.
+This folder has .json config files for a variety of different conditions.
+However, due to several of them being quite outdated, the Config_EIC.json file in the main (the directory of this README) directory should be consulted to see the options that are actually availble.